Big Two derby

-The Big Two derby, also referred to simply as the Big Two or Bel Classico, is the name given to the Northern Irish association football derby between Belfast clubs, Linfield and Glentoran.
+The Big Two derby, also referred to simply as the Big Two or Bel Classico, is the name given to the association football derby between Belfast clubs, Linfield and Glentoran.
 The derby is also sometimes referred to as the Belfast derby.
-They are the two most successful and most supported clubs in Northern Irish Football.
-They traditionally face each other on Boxing Day each year which usually attracts the largest Irish Premiership attendance of the season.
+They are the two most successful and most supported clubs in Northern Ireland league football.
+They traditionally face each other on Boxing Day each year which usually attracts the largest NIFL Premiership attendance of the season.
 They regularly play each other in the league, and have contested more cup finals together than any other two clubs.
-They also make up two of the three clubs (along with Cliftonville) that have competed in every season of the Irish League's top flight since its inception in 1890 – neither club ever suffering relegation.
+They also make up two of the three clubs (along with Cliftonville) that have competed in every season of Northern Ireland's top flight since its inception in 1890 – neither club ever suffering relegation.

 Although Linfield and Glentoran have been the two most successful clubs in the domestic game to date, Linfield has won all three of the current major domestic trophies more than any other club.
-They have won more than twice as many league titles as their rivals, with Linfield having won 56 league titles to Glentoran's 23.
-Linfield has also lifted the Irish Cup a record 43 times to Glentoran's 23, and has won the League Cup a record 10 times to Glentoran's seven.
+They have won more than twice as many league titles as their rivals, with Linfield having won 57 league titles to Glentoran's 23.
+Linfield has also lifted the Irish Cup a record 43 times to Glentoran's 23, and has won the League Cup a record ten times to Glentoran's 7.